NSA finds major security flaw in Windows 10, free fix issued

 “The user would have no way of knowing the file was malicious, because the digital signature would appear to be from a trusted provider,” the company said.

-If successfully exploited, an attacker would have been able to conduct “man-in-the-middle attacks” and decrypt confidential information it intercepts on user connections, the company said.
+If successfully exploited, attackers would have been able to conduct “man-in-the-middle attacks” and decrypt confidential information they intercept on user connections, the company said.

+“The biggest risk is to secure communications,” said Adam Meyers, vice president of intelligence for security firm CrowdStrike.

 Microsoft typically releases security and other updates once a month and waited until Tuesday to disclose the flaw and the NSA’s involvement.
 Microsoft and the NSA both declined to say when the agency privately notified the company.